Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Proof of Theorem

-As a corollary of this lemma, we will show for any fixed $K \in \mathbb{N}$ and $a,b > 1$, if we choose $r = r(a,b,K)$ then the $K$-neighborhood of the rooted graph $L_r(G_n, o_n)$, and $B_K(G_n, o_n)$ will be the same in the limit as first $n$ and then $b \to \infty$, and the same result would hold for $(G, o)$.
-This is formalized in the following lemma, whose proof appears in the Appendix~\ref{moment-kl}.
+then the $K$-neighborhood of the rooted graph $L_r(G_n, o_n)$, and $B_K(G_n, o_n)$ will be the same in the limit as first $n$ and then $b$ tends to infinity, and the same result would hold for $(G, o)$.
+This is formalized in the following lemma, whose proof appears in the Appendix~\ref{moment-kl} together with the proof of Lemma~\ref{path counting}.

-\begin{lemma} [Coupling Lattice Neighborhood with Graph Neighborhood] Take any $K > 0$ and $a, b > 1$, and let $r = r(a,b,K) = a^b + a^{b^2} + a^{b^3} + \cdots + a^{b^K}$.
+\begin{lemma} [Coupling Lattice Neighborhood with Graph Neighborhood] Take any $K > 0$ and $a, b > 1$, and let $r := r(a,b,K) = a^b + a^{b^2} + a^{b^3} + \cdots + a^{b^K}$.
 Then,

 and